Skip to main content

 About Habersham County, GA

+What distinguishes Habersham County is density: among the most densely settled of US counties, around 170 people per square mile.
 Habersham County is a county in Georgia with a population of 46,948.
 It ranks #43 among counties in Georgia by population.
-The median age is 39.6, in line with the national median.
-The population is 47.6% male and 52.4% female.

-Educational attainment in Habersham County reflects 24.2% of adults 25 and older holding a bachelor's degree or higher, below the national average of 34.3%.
-Roughly 8.6% of workers primarily work from home, below the national work-from-home rate of 14.2%.
-The average commute is 27.6 minutes each way.
+Degree attainment is mid-range for US counties: 24.2% of adults hold a four-year degree, below the national 35.0%.
+Around 8.6% of workers work from home, below the national 14.0%, and the average commute runs about 28 minutes each way.

 Habersham County Population History (2010-2024)